 - Play a video game or a board game.
 I love playing video games and board games with my friends and family.
 Games are the perfect opportunity to gather people and do something fun together.
 Some games even allow you to play alone, which is great if you can’t find any playing buddy.

 - Read inspiring quotes online.
 I highly recommend this one, because it helps you feel inspired and motivated, instead of being bored at home.
 This activity also makes you think on a deeper level.
-I enjoy writing down my favorite quotes in a blog post like this one and reread them from time to time.
+I enjoy writing down my favorite quotes in a blog post like this one and rereading them from time to time.

 - Take a nap.
 Sleep is super important for our health, yet so many people are under-slept in our societies.
 If you are feeling tired and down, take a power nap during the day.
 It is an easy way to get your energy back and feel fresh again.

-- Send a kind message to your parents, your spouse, your best friend.
+- Send a kind message to your parents, your spouse, or your best friend.
 Write a note and send it to your loved ones.
 Tell them that you love them and that you are happy to have them in your life.
 It will brighten their mood as well as yours.

 - Start a coloring book.
 We all used to do it when we were children and forgot about this activity, which is a shame.
 Coloring is a very mindful and meditative activity we can do when we’re feeling bored.

 - Do some meditation and breathing exercises.
-What a better way to relax than meditation?
+What better way to relax than meditation?
 It doesn’t have to last long, you can simply focus on your breath for a few minutes and you will instantly feel better.
 It’s a great use of your time when you are bored at home.